AlexVictorr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group changes the group owner to school for all the files and directories in the working directory present.
 101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively.
 102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume.
+103-Star_Wars is a script that will play the StarWars IV episode in the terminal.